Welcome to the next pikoTutorial !

 COMMENT "Building image for app1"

-placed after the target’s name.
-CMake, by default, doesn’t build custom targets, so you must make them explicitly dependent on all target (the default CMake target executed when calling cmake
+)Pay attention to ALL placed after the target’s name.
+CMake, by default, doesn’t build custom targets, so you must make them explicitly dependent on all target (the default CMake target executed when calling cmake without --target flag).

 Building the project